Shaan-77/Zubee-E-Comm/README.md

 ## 🛒 Zubee – MERN Stack E-commerce Website

-Zubee is a full-featured, full-stack e-commerce web application built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
+Zubee is a full-featured, full-stack e-commerce web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js and TailwindCSS).
 Designed to replicate the core functionality of a modern online store, Zubee offers a seamless user experience from browsing products to completing secure payments.

 This project was developed to strengthen my skills in full-stack web development, API design, secure data handling, and real-world integration of third-party services.
 It includes key e-commerce features such as: